canonical/kafka-operator/docs/how-to/h-kafka-connect.md

 ## Prerequisites

-For this guide, we will need an active Charmed Apache Kafka application, either using Apache Zookeeper or in KRaft mode.
+For this guide, we will need an active Charmed Apache Kafka application, either using Apache ZooKeeper or in KRaft mode.
 Follow the [How to deploy Charmed Apache Kafka](https://discourse.charmhub.io/t/charmed-kafka-documentation-how-to-deploy/13261) guide to set up the environment.

 ## Deploy and set up